 Paper is loaded in a cassette located in the front.
 It holds 250 sheets while the multi purpose tray just above it holds 100 sheets.
 You can add one optional tray.
 A 250 or 550 sheet tray is available for purchase.

 Supported stock includes labels, envelops, cardstock, or transparencies.
 The Brother HL2300d and HP M404n both have similar paper specifications as the Lexmark MS331.
 The HP offers one optional 550 sheet tray yet the Lexmark offers a choice between two optional trays.

 The display is a 2 line screen with some buttons.
 Which is adequate given that most of the time the display only needs to convey a limited amount of information.

-It is quick for its size at 38 ppm.
 The footprint is just over 14 inches square with no protruding trays.
-Unless you print 8 ½ x 14, then the cassette expands out the rear a few inches.
+If you print 8 ½ x 14, then the cassette expands out the rear a few inches.

 The HP M404n is a slightly larger footprint than the Lexmark MS331.
 While the Brother HL-2300d is smaller by less than an inch.

 The Lexmark MS331 covers a lot of ground with its print drivers.
 Airprint and Mopria print services are standard.
 These are the point and print automated setup.
 They are the quickest way to get a document from a mobile device or tablet to the output tray.

 The MS331 comes with quite the library of print drivers.
 PCL5e, PCL XL, Universal (PCL), PS3, PPD, HBP, and a slew of Linux drivers.
 While PCL and PS are enough for most installations.
 Lexmark develops drivers for diverse installations.